The weather outside is frightful.

 An icon of the American lifestyle

-The design was so successful and efficient for the work of postal workers that the Post Office Department of the US government until 1923 every private household and every company by law committed to install its own mailbox and also adapted the design of the central collection boxes to the basic plan of a square base and a curved top.
+The design was so successful and efficient for the work of the postal workers that the Post Office Department of the US Government until 1923 every private household and every company by law committed to install its own mailbox and also adapted the design of the central collection boxes to the basic plan of a square base and a curved top.

 If you want to use your mailbox not only from wind and weather , but also want to dress stylishly, then we have practical Mailbox Cover in many seasonal designs from the autumnal scarecrow to the friendly snowman to the classic American flag.